datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 For example, the the results of the analysis in section :ref:`yoda_project`, ``pairwise_comparisons.png`` and ``prediction_report.csv``, were not published to
-GitHub: There was meta data about their file availability, but if a friend cloned this dataset and ran a :command:`datalad get` command, content retrieval would fail because their only known location is your private computer to which only you have access.
+GitHub: There was meta data about their file availability, but if a friend cloned this dataset and ran a :dlcmd:`get` command, content retrieval would fail because their only known location is your private computer to which only you have access.
 Instead, they would need to be recomputed from the :term:`run record` in the dataset.